guardian/frontend/docs/browser-support-principles.md

-Based on these principles and usage stats we have produced a <a href="https://docs.google.com/a/guardian.co.uk/spreadsheet/ccc?key=0At1OrgA9hbE_dG95OElVaWV5T1MyRVlySnM2T3RvS2c#gid=0">browser support table</a> showing how we only expect the site to fully function in browsers that 'Cut the mustard', an edge case is IE 8 which we will serve a specific style sheet  and Javascript to offer some enhanced functionality whilst it continues to have significant usage.
+Based on these principles and usage stats we have produced a <a href="https://docs.google.com/a/guardian.co.uk/spreadsheet/ccc?key=0At1OrgA9hbE_dG95OElVaWV5T1MyRVlySnM2T3RvS2c#gid=0">browser support table</a> showing how we only expect the site to fully function in browsers that 'Cut the mustard', an edge case is IE 8, to which we will serve a specific style sheet and Javascript to offer some enhanced functionality whilst it continues to have significant usage.